 The location of the Regency Cafe is just a five-minute walk to Big Ben, the Houses of Parliament, and Westminster Abbey.

-You can wander around one of the most iconic parts of London on your own, but to really get a feel for the place, and learn some of the history, consider taking a walking tour.
+You can wander around one of the most iconic parts of London on your own, but to really get a feel for the place, and learn some of the history, consider taking a changing of the guard walking tour.

-The above tour is perfect as there’s a morning option from 10:00am – 1:00pm, meaning you can finish your breakfast at leisure before being shown over 20 of London’s most famous and historical landmarks by a real Londoner.
+The above tour is perfect as there’s a morning option, meaning you can finish your breakfast at leisure before being shown over 20 of London’s most famous and historical landmarks by a real Londoner.

 If you fancy doing the tour a little later, there are also options to begin at 1:00pm or 3:00pm.
 The cost is £16.00 per person.